htmlbanjo/disco-courier/README.md

 _A data-mover-and-shaker for Disco Elysium._
 The goal of Disco-Courier is to normalize and condense data for easy reading or transfer to the format of your choice.

+It drives data around in a SSSSOUPED UP MOTOR CARRIAGE!

 Some things you could use it for:

 - export only Garte dialog and train an AI model on it